Solving various NP-Hard problems using exponentially fewer qubits on a Quantum Computer

 The results of partition differences have been normalized in the following manner.
 For a problem with $N$ numbers, if the partition difference is $p$, then the normalised difference is $p_{norm}=\dfrac{50N-p}{50N}$.
 All our numbers are random integers between $1$ and $100$, hence $50.5$ on an average.
 For simplicity we use $50$ in $p_{norm}$.

 The optimal value for each instance is obtained using the Integer Quadratic model described in Appendix C.

-Figure \ref{part32} displays a relatively good performance of 32-number \PARTITION converted to \MAXCUT with a $98\%$ mean value and a very small dispersion using the quantum simulator.
-Likewise, Figure \ref{part64} shows the performance of 64-number \PARTITION, where the mean values are better than $85\%$ for all instances.
+Figure \ref{partfig} displays the performance of 32, 64, and 128-number \PARTITION converted to \MAXCUT.
+For 32 integers, we have a mean value of $98\%$ and a very small dispersion using the quantum simulator.
+For 64-number \PARTITION, the mean values are better than $85\%$ for all instances.
 Moreover, for both problems sizes, despite the fact that the \PARTITION problem leads to a complete graph \MAXCUT problem, actual QPUs are able to demonstrate an approximate solution.

-Figure \ref{part128} shows the performance for a problem size of 128 on a quantum simulator, with mean values of about $97\%$.
+The problem of size 128 has mean values of about $97\%$ on a quantum simulator.

 All QPU runs in this section are done on $ibmq\_mumbai$.